ForomePlatform/anfisa/doc/dev/concepts/sol_work.rst

     - Panels are split onto groups by panel type.
 The full name of solution item type for panels has prefix ``panel.``, the current version of the system supports only one type "Symbol", so the full name of this type is ``panel.Symbol``

     - Preset and dynamical panels are supported as well as for filter and decision tree types.
-The difference is: dynamical panel names are marked by prefix symbol ⚒, and vice versa preset panel names are not marked
+Preset panel names are marked by prefix symbol ``@``

 .. _active_symbols: